-Direct or indirect acquisition of a controlling stake (50% or more) or a significant controlling stake (75% or more) of the ordinary shares of a joint stock company - solely or in concert with other persons - obligates the acquirer(s) to make a mandatory offer to minority shareholders to purchase their ordinary shares (see 6.1 Stake-building).
+Direct or indirect acquisition of a controlling stake (more than 50%) or a significant controlling stake (more than 75%) of the ordinary shares of a joint stock company - solely or in concert with other persons - obligates the acquirer(s) to make a mandatory offer to minority shareholders to purchase their ordinary shares (see 6.1 Stakebuilding).

-There are, however, certain exemptions from the mandatory offer obligation - for example, where a controlling stake is inherited or acquired in the course of the establishment or the liquidation of a legal entity.
+There are, however, certain exemptions from the mandatory offer obligation - for example, where a controlling stake is inherited, or acquired in the course of the establishment or the liquidation of a legal entity, or where all shares of the company are acquired (including the shares already owned by the acquirer(s) and their affiliates).